gwoodwa1/pyscript-juniper-routing-table-compare/README.md

 This is purely a demonstration of what can be done with pyscript and is not intended for Production use but requires lots of aspects of using pyscript.

-This has only been used on very small routing table output included int the repo
+This has only been used on very small routing table output, sample routing table files in the output folder

 The pyscript CDN is used instead of local machine installation